New Collaborate Status Check Overview

 Client Status Check

-The Client Status Check can be performed by any user from the Client - Collaborate tab and clicking on the Sharing Settings button.
-The Status Check will be displayed next to the client's name.
+The Client Status Check can be performed by users with access to Share Settings, on the Client - Collaborate tab.
+The Status Check button is displayed next to the client's name.

 3226_Share_Folder_Status_Check_details.gif